 Our services are provided to customers in diverse end markets, including port expansion and maintenance, bridges, causeways and other marine infrastructure, the cruise industry, the Department of Defense, the oil and gas industry, coastal protection and reclamation, along with hurricane restoration and repair and environmental remediation.
-We believe that this diversity in our customer base will enable us to utilize our resources to lessen the negative effects of any downturn in a specific end market.
+We believe that this diversity in our customer base enables us to mitigate the negative effects of any downturn in a specific end market and respond quickly to the needs of expanding end markets.